terraform-aws-modules/terraform-aws-vpn-gateway/README.md

 * one or more [VPN Gateway Route Propagation](https://www.terraform.io/docs/providers/aws/r/vpn_gateway_route_propagation.html) depending on how many routing tables exists in a VPC

 This module does not create a [VPN Gateway](https://www.terraform.io/docs/providers/aws/r/vpn_gateway.html) resource because it is meant to be used in combination with the [VPC module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws) that will create that resource (when `enable_vpn_gateway = true`).
+This module also does not create a [Customer Gateway](https://www.terraform.io/docs/providers/aws/r/customer_gateway.html) resource.

 Usage
 -----